SallyWY/EasyML/QuickStart.md

 ## Preparation for virtual server cluster
 Our server cluster is based on ***Docker***, thus you can build run time environment on your own computer.
 It is convenient for you to develop project without any remote connections.
 Furthermore, you can also contribute to the server environments.
 The docker version server cluster is not stable and efficient, for which we can do a series of things on it.
 However, you first step to access it is installing Docker.
 ### Step 1: Install Docker
 * Just follow the [official guide](https://www.docker.com/) to install Docker.
 If you install the `docker in windows`, at least `Minimum Memory Requirement (RAM) = 8GB` for standalone computer.
 Hard drive must contain `enough space (10GB)` in which you install Docker.
-Otherwise it will be very very slow.
+Otherwise it will be quite slow.
+* `Docker CE` can support all server cluster service needed for EasyML.
+[Docker CE for macOS](https://pan.baidu.com/s/1PMy2Wd-8026NrZepn5J10Q) is available here.
 * Make sure your docker service runs correctly via `Docker info` and `Docker version`
 * No matter which system your computer is, stop the **Firewall** of your system
 * If you are using *centos 7*, you also should stop the **selinux**, in order to avoiding run Docker container error.